WHAT TO EXPECT WITH A BREAST REDUCTION SURGERY FOR MEN

 III: moderate enlargement with skin excess and grade

 IV: marked enlargement with skin excess.
-Instabilities in the endocrine system which causes increased estrogen production and decreased androgen production or both is considered as the main reason for the development of gynaecomastia.
+Instabilities in the endocrine system which causes increased estrogen production and decreased androgen production or both is considered as the main reason for the development of gynecomastia.

 Here are few important points related to male breast reduction surgery:

 Surgery must be taken up as the last alternative in men with long-standing gynaecomastia (>12m) or in cases of suspected malignancy.
-Opted technique should be chosen as per the degree, distribution and proportion of the different breast components in gynaecomastia.
+The opted technique should be chosen as per the degree, distribution and proportion of the different breast components in gynecomastia.
 The primary aim of such surgical options is the elimination of painful breast tissue and restoration of the patient’s chest to a suitable shape.